carloswestman/jumpspider/README.md

 ## Testing

-The server can be run with the command:
+The server can be tested with the command:

 ```
 npm test